faisalabujabal/FlicksApp/README.md

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [ yes ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [ ] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [ yes ] All images fade in as they are loading.
 - [ ] Customize the UI.

 The following **additional** features are implemented: